cdahmedeh/PoetWrite/docs/poem-syntax-and-domain-structure.md

 # Backstory

 Last year, I discovered [Suno](https://suno.com), generative-AI for music.
 I found it a bit of fun writing lyrics and having it do the rest.
-So the syntax for it is immediately a source of inspiration for me.
+So the syntax for was immediately a source of inspiration for me.
 It allows you to put comments within the lyrics to specify how the stanza will be read — such as adlib or female voice.
 And the other features are having asides that could be lyrics that are read in the background or another voice instead.

 # Syntax